We earn commissions using affiliate links.

 Pricing: individual plan for $2.99/mo and family plan for $4.99/mo for up to 5 users.

-The software is able to work without network connection as well as synchronize storage via network folders, Wi-Fi or cloud drives such as Dropbox and iCloud.
+The software is able to work without a network connection as well as synchronize storage via network folders, Wi-Fi or cloud drives such as Dropbox and iCloud.
 You can configure access for other users or specify trusted contacts.
 The manager runs on Windows and macOS and also has extensions for popular browsers: Firefox, Opera, Chrome, and Safari.
 The mobile applications are available after purchasing a license.
 However, they have a trial period of 30 days.

 - An unlimited amount of devices to use the service everywhere at any time.

 - Digital wallet to store personal data like receipts and credit cards.